at the Center

 Photo: Gowri Savoor

-Under the leadership of John T. Stroup, Associate Professor of Education at Champlain College, the Community Engagement Lab designed and implemented a two-year program evaluation to study the impact of the The Vermont Creative Schools Initiative Teacher Institute and associated teaching artist residencies.
+Under the leadership of John T. Stroup, Associate Professor of Education at Champlain College, the Community Engagement Lab designed and implemented a two-year program evaluation to study the impact of the The Vermont Creative Schools Initiative's teacher professional development and associated teaching artist residencies.

-The following summary is excerted from the evaluation reports, which are available in full below.
+The following summary is excepted from the evaluation reports, which are available in full below.

 The Vermont Creative Schools Initiative (VCSI) is a collaboration of classroom teachers and teaching artists seeking to improve student learning and engagement by placing creativity at the center learning.